se3ya/CustomPosters/README.md

 Yes, but for best results, use the recommended sizes listed in the [Adding Custom Posters](https://github.com/se3ya/CustomPosters?tab=readme-ov-file#recommended-poster-sizes--in-pixels-) section.

 ### **Q: What happens if a poster fails to load?**
-The mod disables that poster and falls back to the vanilla poster or another valid poster from an enabled pack.
+*CustomPosters* disables that poster that didn't load and tries to choose poster that is enabled in other pack.
+If all posters didn't load, *CustomPosters* falls back to the vanilla poster or another enabled poster from an enabled pack.

 ---